My Tiny Maltese Guidebook

 Predators-hawks, bigger dogs

-Your Pomeranian, Yorkie or Maltese is a toy dog, so he/she is very small.
+Maltese are a toy dog, so he/she is very small.
 But to a hawk he is a rabbit and a meal.
 If ever you see big birds in the sky, do not take your Tiny outside.
-I have heard dusk and dawn are the big feeding time for hawks so I do not take my Pomeranians, Yorkies or my Maltese outside then.
+I have heard dusk and dawn are the big feeding time for hawks so I do not take my my Maltese outside then.
 These Babydoll Puppies also seem to have the instinct that big birds are predators and will look toward the sky when hawks are there.
-Bigger dogs naturally seem to NOT like Pomeranians, Maltese or Yorkies because they honestly do not know what they are, a friend or foe.
-To a big dog, a Pomeranian Tiny, Yorkie or Maltese may be viewed as a cat or rabbit or even a big rat.
+Bigger dogs naturally seem to NOT like Maltese because they honestly do not know what they are, a friend or foe.
+To a big dog, a Maltese may be viewed as a cat or rabbit or even a big rat.
 I do not allow my Tinies to associate with big dogs they do not know very well and I am always cautious even then.

 Ugly duckling Stages

 Puppies do go through stages of being an ugly puppy.
 Maltese puppies usually go through an awkward stage once they hit about 6-12 months old, their hair actually seems to thin around the face causing a more harsh look, thier bodies actually grow and their adult coat hasn't come in totally yet, causing a "awkward" stage.
-Somewhat the same for Yorkies, however, in my experience the Yorkie Uglies occur between sometimes as early 5 months and goes on until about 9 months of age.
-So if you fell in love with a Yorkie at a younger age, just hold tight, they will most likely return to their glory in a few more months!
+So if you fell in love with a Maltese at a younger age, just hold tight, they will most likely return to their glory in a few more months!
 Once they hit 9 months, they tend to start coming into their own.
 By 12-14 months, you can really see a HUGE transformation in the maturity and true Magnificence of your dog!
 They grow from the UGLY DUCKLING STAGE into the LOVELY SWAN STAGE.
 Do not be alarmed when your puppy enters one of those stages as he/she will be beautiful when the stage is over.
-Pomeranian Puppies start their uglies between three and five months of age.
-They lose their puppy coats and slowly the undercoat starts to come in.
-Then you will notice whispies of top coat start to come in.
-The Transition from puppy to adult coat is done over three to four months of age.
-By about 10 months of age, your puppy should have its first adult coat and voila!!!!
-So hold on tight to their once young beauty and it will return!

 When to spay and neuter